TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 Once again I'm spending the week after re:Invent gorging on [YouTube videos](https://reinvent.awsevents.com/on-demand/) at 1.5x speed.
 I'm using the same approach as last year to find more nuggets of gold and less corporate filler.

 Unlike last year, there's no keynote highlights video, so I'll need to skip through the customer segments and AI hype myself.
+So much AI slop that lots of interesting stuff was announced in the week *before* re:Invent.

+My focus is on fundamental serverless building blocks for my cloud spreadsheet project: Lambda, S3, DynamoDB, SQS, CloudFront

 #  Matt Garman - CEO keynote

 I can save you some time here.
 If you're not interested in AI, skip straight to the last 10 minutes of the keynote.
+*

 * [YouTube](https://youtu.be/q3Sb9PemsSo?si=YBxpYTxmzerAXbEt)
 * AI infrastructure for AI agents